DirHash can be invoked from the command like as follows:

 if -includeLastDir (only when -sum or -verify is specified), the last directory name of the input directory is included in the SUM file entries and used in the verification process.
 This switch implies -sumRelativePath.

 if -threads is specified (only when -sum or -verify specified), multithreading will be used to accelerate hashing of files.
+WARNING: This switch may slow down hashing on traditional Hard Disk Drives due to extensive parallel I/O operations.
+We recommend using this switch only with SSDs.

 if -clip is specified, the hash result is copied to Windows clipboard.
 This switch is ignored when -sum is specified.